Fencing your site

 Predator fencing can keep everything out by using 5 millimetre mesh and curved guards but is extremely expensive to erect.

-Boundary fence
+Boundary fences

 Boundary fences signify the legal boundary of your property and minimum requirements are defined under the Fencing Act 1978.